AryanT10/LIVE_CLOCK_JS/README.md

 # LIVE_CLOCK_JS
 # Revolving RED, BLUE , GREEN GRADIENT  CSS

+I was thinking to make some projects in my study week just to practice so i thought lets make something simple like a live clock .

-This CSS code provides a stylish and eye-catching revolving black and white gradient effect.
+This Project code provides a stylish and eye-catching revolving Red, Blue, Green  gradient effect.
 It is designed to be used in web projects where a dynamic and visually appealing background is desired.
 The gradient smoothly transitions between black and white colors, creating an elegant and modern appearance.

+This project was mainly for the practice of intensive CSS features and learning through it.
 ## Key Features
 - **Revolving Effect:** The gradient background rotates in a circular motion, adding a sense of movement and dynamism to the design.